Structural adjustment: Effect of SAPs

-End of the Structuralist model of development
+End of the Structural model of development

 After the Second World War, a Structuralist model of development relying on Import Substitutions Industrialization (ISI) had become the ubiquitous paradigm.
 It entailed the substitution of foreign imports by goods produced by national industries with the help of state intervention.
 State intervention included providing the infrastructure required by the respective industry, the protection of these local industries against foreign competition, the overvaluation of the local currency, the nationalization of key industries and a low cost of living for workers in urban areas.
 Comparing these inward-oriented measures to neoliberal policies demanded by the SAPs, it becomes obvious that the structuralist model was fully reversed in the course of the debt crisis of the 1980s.

 While the structuralist period led to rapid expansion of domestically manufactured goods and high rates of economic growth, there were also some major shortcomings such as stagnating exports, elevated fiscal deficit, very high rates of inflation and the crowding out of private investments.
 The search for alternative policy options thus seemed justified.
 Critics denounce, though, that even the productive state sectors were restructured for the sake of integrating these developing economies into the global market.
 The shift away from state intervention and ISI-led structuralism towards the free market and Export Led Growth opened a new development era and marked the triumph of capitalism.